saurav3199/CTF-writeups/HSCTF6/README.md

 b4,b,msb,xy         .. text: "%BE##cgv"
 ```
 Clearly we got the file link and passkey "whatdowehavehere" ,Jo was mistakenly arrived there.
-Checking for file we see `hmmm.txt: GPG symmetrically encrypted data (AES cipher)`
+Checking for file we see

+`hmmm.txt: GPG symmetrically encrypted data (AES cipher)`

 So decrypting the file with the given key

 `gpg --output hmm.txt --decrypt hmmm.txt`

 we get the flag `hsctf{koalasarethecutestaren'tthey?}`

- Note:Love to share the skywriting but for this challenge solving was so wierd that I have to guess a lot with xor's.
+*Note*:Love to share the skywriting but for this challenge solving was so wierd that I have to guess a lot with xor's.